Lorenzo Magnani

-Lorenzo Magnani (born 1952), is an Italian philosopher who teaches philosophy of science in the Department of Humanities, Philosophy Section, at the University of Pavia, full professor and director of the Computational Philosophy Laboratory and, since 2023, is also professor on contract of Artificial intelligence and knowledge, a course sponsored by Collegio Cairoli and Collegio Giasone del Maino, Pavia.
-He has been (2006/2012) visiting professor at the Sun Yat-sen University in China.
+Lorenzo Magnani (born 1952) is an Italian philosopher who is a professor of philosophy of science and director of the Computational Philosophy Laboratory at the University of Pavia.
+In 2006 and 2012 he was a visiting professor at the Sun Yat-sen University in China.
 In the event of the 50th anniversary of the re-building of the Philosophy Department of Sun Yat-sen University in 2010, an award was given to him to acknowledge his contributions to the areas of philosophy, philosophy of science, logic, and cognitive science.

+Career

 Magnani's primary research interests are the philosophy of science, logic, cognitive science, artificial intelligence, and philosophy of medicine.
 His historical research has centered on 19th- and 20th-century geometry and the philosophy of geometry.

-Currently he is studying the processes of conceptual innovation and change in science also in the perspective of abductive reasoning.
-A major objective of his research is to create a working synthesis between epistemological and historical perspectives and investigations of representations and reasoning in cognitive science.
-Recently he addressed the problem of the relationships between morality and technology and the problem of violence in a philosophical and cognitive perspective.
+He studies the processes of conceptual innovation and change in science also in the perspective of abductive reasoning.
+His research is to create a working synthesis between epistemological and historical perspectives and investigations of representations and reasoning in cognitive science.
+He addressed the problem of the relationships between morality and technology and the problem of violence in a philosophical and cognitive perspective.